zeezooz/intl_multiple_translations/README.md

-Allow [intl](https://pub.dev/packages/intl) to support multiple translations per locale.
+Allows [intl](https://pub.dev/packages/intl) to load more than one translation for each locale.

 It keeps an already loaded translation if the intl message lookup mechanism was initialized with a